BradMcDanel/term-quantization/README.md

 `pretrained_models/` is used to store a pretrained MLP and LSTM model.
 Directions are provided to download these from google drive.
 Additionally, these can be trained (see below).

+`results/` contains JSON files of evaluated results used in the visualization.

 `thop/` is a fork of [PyTorch OpCounter](https://github.com/Lyken17/pytorch-OpCounter) with support added counting bitwise operations (i.e., number of term pair multiplications) as opposed to FLOPS.

 `verilog/` provides the verilog codebase implementing the term revealing system.
 This is used for the hardware evaluation.